hintouxcorp/MedInsight/README.md

 # Note
 This application, even though it is intended for presentation purposes only, may still receive updates in the future.

+# Important
+This application detects four types of tumors: glioma, meningioma, no tumor, and pituitary.